 Rebekah Selekman is a senior researcher at Mathematica where she studies family support programs and policies.
-Her research focuses on implementation science and administrative data analysis for programs designed to improve relationship, economic, and emotional wellbeing outcomes.
+Her research focuses on implementation science and administrative data analysis for programs designed to improve relationship, economic, and emotional well-being outcomes.
 She also provides evaluation technical assistance for rigorous evaluations.
 Dr. Selekman also leads studies related to child support program operations and outcomes, including a study of how child support programs are moving forward in a post-pandemic environment; an evaluation of the impact and implementation of child support cooperation requirements; and the use of employment and fatherhood programs to improve child support outcomes.
-Dr. Selekman contributes to the research community by serving on the National Child Support Enforcement Association’s subcommittee on child support research and publishing articles in peer-reviewed journals.
-She received her Ph.D. in Social Welfare from the University of Wisconsin-Madison.
+Dr. Selekman serves on the National Child Support Enforcement Association’s subcommittee on child support research and has published articles in peer-reviewed journals.
+She received her Ph.D. in social welfare from the University of Wisconsin-Madison.

 Rebekah Selekman, PhD, Senior Researcher, Mathematica

 Dad Joke Bot